gmclachlan45/danmaku-game/README.md

     - then move stb_image.h into `../external/include/stb/`
 - TBD audio library

+## The Assets
+Due to the differences between code and created works, the assets are located in another (currently private) repository named `danmaku-game-assets`.

+For the code to be made correctly all you need to do is clone that repo into the same folder as `danmaku-game`.
+- `cd ..`
+- `git clone .../danmaku-game-assets.git`

 # Coding Style & Naming conventions
 - Classes are PascalCase
 - Functions are camelCase